Learn about marine creatures

 The blue ringed octopus is a beautiful, but deadly creature which can be found in rock pools.

-You should NEVER put your hands in rock pools as they are extremely well camouflaged amongst the rocks.
+You should NEVER put your hands in rock pools as blue ringed octopus are extremely well camouflaged amongst the rocks.
 They are generally timid and will only display their blue rings when threatened.
 Their bite may not be felt, but within minutes symptoms include numbness of the lips and tongue, difficulty in breathing, followed by complete paralysis of the breathing muscles.
 In the event of a suspected bite, seek immediate medical attention.

 Watch this short video to see how they change colour.